Plaka, Athens is one of the most touristic districts in the Greek capital. However, this area is so charming that it is quickly forgiven.

 Where to Buy Greek Products and Ingredients

-Those searching for something more unique and quintessentially Greek should head to Brettos Liquor store or Angelo’s ouzo shop at 120 Adrianou street.
-Both spots are more special than the names may initially suggest.
+If you are searching for a more unique and quintessentially Greek reminder of your time in Athens, head to Brettos Liquor store or Angelo’s ouzo shop at 120 Adrianou street.

 Admire the Frescoes of Ancient Orthodox Churches

 In Greece, Orthodox Churches are a more common sight on street corners than coffee shops!
 In Plaka too, there are several quaint little chapels that are worth having on your radar.

 The 11th-century churches of Ayios Nikolaos Ragavas and Ayios Ioannis Theologos are particularly beautiful.
 Their interiors are decorated with vibrant Byzantine frescoes that depict various scenes from the bible.